top of page

 Consideration of legal fees

-While a Garnishee Order can be an effective way to enforce a judgment, it’s important to remember that it can only be obtained after securing the judgement in the first place.
+While a garnishee order can be an effective way to enforce a judgment, remember that it can only be obtained after securing the judgement in the first place.

 As a civil suit can easily take months to years and thousands of Ringgit, an out-of-court settlement is almost always more cost and time-efficient.
 Before involving the courts, we invite you to get in touch for a free debt recovery assessment with our legal team to discuss the most practical way forward.

-That’s it from us—we wish you a smooth and successful debt recovery 🙂
+That’s it from us and we wish you a smooth debt recovery 🙂

 ree

-If your reminders have been ignored or you simply don’t want the hassle of chasing tenants, Rule & Co is a debt recovery law firm that helps creditors recover debts via legal strategies that minimize upfront cost, maximise recovery, and safeguard your reputation.
+If your reminders have been ignored or you simply don’t want the hassle of chasing debtors, Rule & Co is a debt recovery law firm that helps creditors recover debts via legal strategies that minimise upfront cost, maximise recovery, and safeguard your reputation.

 Recent Posts